xypine/PointBreakEngine/README.md

 # PointBreakEngine
-A flexible game engine made in java, featuring text and vector graphics support.
+A flexible game engine made in java, unstable and having a ton of unnesessary features.

 !!!!!
 This game-engine is not ready for use!
 At the moment you have to load the source in your IDE to access all features.
-A demo is available at the releases section.
+A demo is available at the releases section (a "couple months" commits missing though).
 !!!!!

-<h1>Documentation:</h1>
-Demo:
-press 'e' in default window to enter edit mode, in edit mode press 'r' to toggle the brush and 'l' to save the level.
-The level will load on next startup.